Andrew Stone, Baron Stone of Blackheath: Political career

 He was created a life peer as Baron Stone of Blackheath, of Blackheath in the London Borough of Greenwich on 29 October 1997.

 He has voted strongly for the introduction of a smoking ban and for gay rights.
 He was a working Labour peer and did not usually rebel against his party.
 However, he has repeatedly voted against the party on House of Lords reform as well as on the Prevention of Terrorism Bill and the Hunting Bill.

 He has listed his political interests as conflict resolution, art and science, health and ecology.

-In October 2019, he was suspended from the Labour peers group after the House of Lords standards committee found that he had harassed four female colleagues and made transphobic remarks.
-He also repeatedly used the N-word in evidence to the commissioner in a bid to defend his conduct.